-Mr. Schleusener (he/him) is a Co-Founder and the President of Out in National Security and a Security Fellow at the Truman National Security Project.
+Mr. Schleusener (he/him) is a Co-Founder and the CEO of Out in National Security and a Term Member at the Council on Foreign Relations.
 He served on the speechwriting staff of Secretaries of Defense Panetta, Hagel, and Carter from 2012 to 2017.
 Previous to which, he worked in the White House Office of Presidential Personnel from 2011 to 2012.
 He worked on President Obama’s campaign in 2008.

 Chief of Staff, Corporate Strategy & Development

 OPNAV Operations and Plans, National Military Command Center

 U.S. Navy, 2008-15

 Mr. Osyf (he/him) currently serves as Chief of Staff, Corporate Strategy and Development at Lockheed Martin and is a member of the U. S. Navy Reserve.
 He spent more than eight years on active duty in the U.S. Navy, working as both a submarine officer and advisor on the Navy Staff.

 James holds a J.D. from Georgetown University Law Center, an M.P.P. from the Kennedy School of Government, a B.S. from the United States Naval Academy, and was a 2016 Shawn Brimley Fellow at the Center for New American Security.